nicovandenhooff/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Currently, I am a Machine Learning Scientist at Patriot One Technologies.
-I work within a cross-functional engineering team in developing the next generation of threat detection systems and technologies.
-Right now, I'm working on the machine learning aspects of our [SmartGateway](https://patriot1tech.com/patscan/multi-sensor/) product.
-I'm passionate about all things machine learning and deep learning related.
-Prior to working with Patriot One, I completed my Masters degree in Data Science at the University of British Columbia, which included completing a capstone project with TRIUMF, Canada's largest particle accelerator centre.
-As part of the capstone project my team and I trained and tuned state-of-the-art graph neural network models for the purposes of classifying sub-atomic particles.
-In my spare time I am an avid runner and golfer, I enjoy music, and I love tasting wine and whisky.
+Nico is a Machine Learning Engineer at Xtract One, a Canadian technology company developing the next generation of threat detection systems.
+Nico obtained his Masters degree in Data Science from the University of British Columbia.
+As part of his Masters degree, Nico completed a capstone project with TRIUMF, Canada's largest particle accelerator centre.
+His capstone project involved using deep learning techniques to classify sub-atomic particles.
+Nico is a triathlete, and is currently training for Ironman Canada.